Ernest Cole (photographer): Death

 Cole died of cancer in New York City on 18 February 1990 at the age of 49.

 Photographic legacy

-Cole's negatives were considered lost for a long time, but a collection of 60,000 negatives was found at a bank vault in Stockholm and, in April 2018, given to his heirs, who had founded The Ernest Cole Family Trust.
-There are still 504 photographs held at Hasselblad Foundation, with an estimated value over one million euros, and the ownership of these is in legal dispute.
+Cole's negatives were considered lost for a long time, but a collection of 60,000 negatives was found at a bank vault in Stockholm, Sweden, and, in April 2018, was given to his heirs, who had founded The Ernest Cole Family Trust.
+There are still 504 photographs held at the Hasselblad Foundation, with an estimated value of more than one million euros, and the ownership of these is in legal dispute.
 As of 2020, the legal dispute between Cole's estate and the Hasselblad Foundation is ongoing.

 A cache of Cole's work having resurfaced in 2017, his book House of Bondage was reissued in 2022 by Aperture in New York, including a new preface by Mongane Wally Serote and "a selection of previously unseen photographs of creative expression and cultural activity in Black communities; a useful corrective to the uniform view of oppression and subjugation that had been its focus."